relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

    - Does NOT manage long-term key material itself.
    - For each piece of data:
      - Requests a DEK from the KMS.
-     - Encrypts data locally with that DEK (currently mocked; later AES-GCM).
+     - Encrypts data locally with that DEK using AES-GCM.
      - Stores ciphertext + wrapped DEK + metadata (currently in-memory; later Postgres).

 3. **Database (PostgreSQL, port 5432)**